boxyware/k8s_ml_system/README.md

 2. With the Docker image created in the previous point, the next step is to deploy the REST service on Kubernetes.
 To do this, go to **kubernetes** folder and follow the isntructions described in the README.md that you can find there.
 3. The REST service has been deployed with a shared volume where the predictive model is supposed to it will be.
 Now is time to run a the model learning component.
 To do this, go to **spark_force_side_model** folder and follow the isntructions described in the README.md that you can find there.

->In the README.md file that you could find the **kubernetes** folder there are an example about how to test the service.
+>In the README.md file that you could find inside of the **kubernetes** folder there are an example about how to test the whole service.